-I dismiss the meeting—-not wanting to get the guys into trouble-—and go to the officer in charge, apologizing for staying so late.
-He seems unperturbed and releases me from the pod and I walk down the secured hallway trying to figure out how to get out.
+Things are going so well that I have lost track of time.
+When I finally glance out at a wall-clock in the pod I am surprised to discover that nearly two hours have passed.
+It is now after 10pm.
+Chaplain visiting hours have already ended.
+I dismiss the men—not wanting to get them into trouble—and go to the officer in charge at the center of the pod, apologizing for running so late.
+He seems unperturbed and releases me from the pod and I walk through the maze of secured hallways trying to navigate my way out.
 Suddenly Chaplain Ron appears.
 He looks worried.

 “I’m so sorry!” he says.
 “I don’t know how I did this; all these pods in the new wing look the same.”